equinixmetal-archive/docs-packet-legacy/products/06-sales-and-support/03-sales-support/01-overview.md

 <!--<meta>
 {
     "title":"Overview",
-    "description":"Learn more about Sales, Support, and Accounts at Packet", "date": "09/20/2019",
+    "description":"Learn more about sales and support at Packet", "date": "09/20/2019",
     "tag":["Sales", "Support", "Accounts"]
 }